checkeverything.ch

 Does a water filter help against PFAS?

-Activated carbon filters can reduce some PFAS.
+Activated-carbon filters can reduce some PFAS.
 Effectiveness depends on the filter type, service life and PFAS chain length.
 Choose a certified product (NSF/ANSI 53/58 "PFOA/PFOS reduction") and follow the replacement schedule.
 With compliant tap water, a filter is not essential.

-Sources (public, as of May 2026):
+Sources (public, as of June 2026):

 • FDHA - Ordinance on Drinking Water and Water in Bathing and Shower Facilities (TBDV/OPBD)

-• Regulation (EU) 2023/2055 on the restriction of microplastics (REACH Annex XVII)
+• Regulation (EU) 2023/2055 on the restriction of microplastics; Regulation (EU) 2025/1988 on firefighting foams

-• ECHA - Proposal for a universal PFAS restriction under REACH (2023)
+• ECHA - universal PFAS restriction under REACH (RAC opinion 2 March 2026, SEAC draft 10 March 2026)

 • FOPH, FSVO, EFSA - PFAS health assessments